-For most of the first century and beyond, it was usual for the author of a book, document or letter to dictate his text to a trained scribe, or amanuensis, even if he could write competently himself.
-The one who dictated remained the undisputed author and would often confirm his authorship of the new document by writing a short sentence in his own handwriting, signed with his name.
-This is evident in some of Paul's letters, for example (1Cor 16,21; Gal 6,11; Col 4,18; 2Thess 3,17; Phil 19).
-The scribes, whose educational level and professional skills would vary considerably from one to the next, would have been highly motivated to create a literary product of good quality, as this would affect their future employment and income.
-In order to ensure a good quality product, they would certainly have made any corrections they deemed necessary, which in turn would reflect their own level of education and skill.
-From this brief description of the normal writing process, it is clear that, although the form and content of the text were still largely determined by the author, its literary quality was mainly the responsibility of the scribe.
+himself.64 The one who dictated remained the undisputed author and would often confirm his authorship of the new document by writing a short sentence in his own handwriting, signed with his name.
+This is evident in some of Paul's letters, for example (1Cor 16,21; Gal 6,11; Col 4,18; 2Thess 3,17; Phil 19).65 The scribes, whose educational level and professional skills would vary considerably from one to the next, would have been highly motivated to create a literary product of good quality, as this would affect their future employment and income.
+In order to ensure a good quality product, they would certainly need to make any corrections they deemed necessary, which in turn would depend on their own level of education and skill.
+From this brief description of the normal writing process, it is clear that every new document was a cooperative effort between the author and the scribe.
+The final document would not only reflect the high level of cooperation, but its literary quality would vary according to the education and skills of every scribe.
+If one author used several different scribes for his literary output, we should therefore expect to see considerable variations in that author's style, vocabulary and grammar, depending on the education and skills of the scribes he employed.